UoN-Rambling-Hiking/RamblingHikingWebsite/content/elections/index.md

 title: Elections
 ---

 Elections for Vice President are now open!
-These close **Miday on Friday 1st December**.
+These close **12:00 on Friday 1st December**.
 Voting is done via [su.nottingham.ac.uk/elections](https://su.nottingham.ac.uk/elections).

 Hustings will be happening at **19:00 on Monday 27th**.
 You'll be able to hear their speaches and ask questions.
 Teams link will be distributed via email.